Chicago’s Best Indoor Play Spaces

 Featuring an entire kid-sized town designed for imaginative play, plus a jam-packed calendar of events, workshops, classes, and family parties, Little Beans might be one of the best indoor play space membership deals in town.
 Their café serves up Intelligentsia brew and a decently-priced menu of sandwiches and soups, and the Evanston location boasts an obstacle course and karaoke for older kids.

-This relatively new indoor play space in family-friendly North Center, launched by a local mom, has quickly become an award-winning favorite, thanks to its uncluttered-yet-action-packed layout, eye-pleasing art exhibits, engaging climbing structures and play areas, and free coffee and wi-fi for adults.
+This play space in North Center and River North, launched by a local mom, has quickly become an award-winning favorite, thanks to its uncluttered-yet-action-packed layout, eye-pleasing art exhibits, engaging climbing structures and play areas, and free coffee and wi-fi for adults.
 It’s popular enough, in fact, that weekend open play hours need to be reserved in advance—which is easy enough to do on their website.

 Pritzker Family Children’s Zoo — Lincoln Park Zoo